AshrafHanyy/AshrafHanyy.github.io/content/blog/Math Animations/index.md

 ---
 ## Neural Networks & Activation Functions

 For the machine learning course taught at the university with Dr. Ammar Mohamed, I wanted to visualize the process of learning for neural networks and activation functions to better understand it.
-I think this has to be the better animation that I personally perfer out of the two.
+I think this has to be the animation that I personally perfer out of the two.

 ### Watch the Video
 ![demo](./featured.jpg)
 [Click here](https://www.youtube.com/watch?v=9wMVz_UphlE) to watch the video

 ### Technical Details
 The code was a bit tricky for this one as I had to create the neural network myself.
-This took a while to learn but luckliy turned out to be very good looking.
+This took a while to learn but luckly turned out to be very good looking.
 If you look online there aren't many available codes for NNs in Manim.
 I think this might help with that.

+Here's a snippet of the code that creates the NN.
+I will provide the full code on github later.

 {{< highlight python >}}
 ###########################